tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 A decade ago, I was single sourcing content using Robohelp, outputting the content to Microsoft Word and running a kludge of macros to fix the formatting so we could also print a PDF.
 We often printed out copies of quick start guides and stapled them together before distributing them to financial analysts.

-I also remember a senior technical writer explaining to me that I needed to provide detailed steps to users for even the simplest tasks, such as how to print something.
+On my first week on the job, a senior technical writer explained that I needed to provide detailed steps to users for even the simplest tasks, such as how to print something.
+Now that kind of approach is looked down on as providing *obvious* documentation that no one needs.

 Evans continues: